 - Watch your body language.
 It is crucial to be mindful of your body language and composure both while you are talking and when watching others speak or waiting for your turn to contribute to the conversation.
 Look engaged and attentive while others are talking to show you are present; avoid conveying distraction or disinterest by yawning, gazing out the window, or looking down at the ground.

-- Don’t overthink it.
+- Don't overthink it.
 Many of the basic preparation techniques for a group interview are the same as any other interview format.
-Do your research on the company, dress appropriate, practice your responses, and be mindful of your body language.
-Refer to Steinbright’s general interviewing tips for additional ideas on preparing for a group interview.
+Do your research on the company, dress appropriately, practice your responses, and be mindful of your body language.

 - Know your personality.
 For most shy or introverted people, a group interview is going to be a less than ideal situation.
 Even for outgoing candidates, most find a group interview more challenging and unpredictable than other interview formats.
 Try some preparation techniques listed in Steinbright's coping with interview stress section to reduce any nerves you may be facing.